 WAVERLY — A controversial rezoning of residential property to commercial property in order to accommodate a new convenience store and gas station narrowly passed a delayed second reading by the Waverly City Council.

 Casey’s General Store, after pulling its rezoning request in December — ostensibly to wait for a more favorable seating of a new city council — brought the second reading of the rezoning back to the council Monday.

-WAVERLY — The developer asking for a rezoning of residential land to commercial in order to build a new gas station and convenience store has …
+WAVERLY — The developer asking for a rezoning of residential land to commercial in order to …

 After about an hour’s worth of discussion by neighbors, Casey’s representatives and council members, the second reading passed, 4-3.
 A third and final reading was not yet scheduled.